 Testing — Each program has a test or tests that must be passed for each level.
 Tests are taken using computers that will be provided at proctored tests sites.

-Both methods of application lead to an authorization from NICET to schedule your exam at Pearson VUE.
+Testing applications lead to an authorization from NICET to schedule your exam at Pearson VUE.

 Fees — Each test has a unique fee.
 (See Fees)